postman-open-technologies/lifecycle/_blueprints/base.md

 areas:

   - label: Discover
-    description: Before starting a new API product, it is important to discover if the solution to the problem you're trying to solve already exists.
+    description: Before starting a new API endeavor, it is crucial to discover if the solution to the problem you're trying to solve already exists.
 Building on already existing functionality brings products and services to market faster.
-Postman has a number of features that makes this discovery step easier.
+Postman has several elements that make this discovery step easier.
     image: images/lifecycle-arrow-discover.png
     elements:
       - name: Search